Minus the best player in program history the Gonzaga women’s basketball team is going to be just fine.

 The Zags shot 51.3 percent despite missing countless layups and made just 17 of 31 free throws.
 They also had 18 turnovers.

 Hofstra shot 40 percent and had 26 turnovers, which cost them 28 points.
-The Pride were 28 of 36 from the line.
+The Pride were 28 of 36 from the line in the foul-marred game.

 “A lot of the things we worked on throughout the week on Gonzaga just got shoved back,” Loper said.
 “I definitely didn’t do what I needed to do defensively.
 That’s the thing.
-I know my shot isn’t going to go certain nights, but I’ve got to work on other things.”
+I know my shot isn’t going to go certain nights, but I’ve got to work on other things.
+The first game shows you some things and you’ve got to go from there.”

 The Pride play at Eastern Washington Sunday afternoon while Gonzaga visits No. 5 Stanford, which won 72-59 at No. 24 Texas.